rranelli/auto-package-update.el/README.md

 ### Changelog

+1.6 - Add option to remove old packages from `.emacs.d/elpa` when updating.
+Thanks to JesusMtnez. <br/>
 1.5 - Allow user to check for updates every day at specified time. <br/>
 1.4 - Add before and after update hooks. <br/>
 1.3 - Do not break if a package is not available in the repositories.